chrisochok/weather-analysis/README.md

 > weather.py
 ```
-  This script reads in the weather data (194697 rows by 15 columns) and coverts into parquet data format.
-Performs minor transformations as detailed above, then answers the following questions (grouped into python functions):
+  Script that reads in the weather data (194697 rows x 15 columns) and coverts into parquet data format.
+Performs minor transformations as detailed below under `Assumptions`.
+Then answers the following questions (individual python functions):

   a.
 Which data was the hottest day?
   b.
 Temperature on that day